rchirutkar/AWS_Serverless_Architecture_assignment/README.md

     -CloudeWatch logs:

 Amazon EventBridge (formerly CloudWatch Events) was configured to monitor EC2 state changes.
 When a new EC2 instance entered the Running state, EventBridge triggered the Lambda function, which automatically added the LaunchDate and Environment tags.

-Assignment 6: Monitor and Alert High AWS Billing
+<br><br>

-Goal
+## Assignment 6: Monitor and Alert High AWS Billing
-Check AWS billing daily and send an email alert if spending exceeds a threshold.
+### Goal: Check AWS billing daily and send an email alert if spending exceeds a threshold.
-Task: Set up a Lambda function to check your AWS billing amount daily, and if it exceeds a specified threshold, send an alert via SNS.
+### Task: Set up a Lambda function to check your AWS billing amount daily, and if it exceeds a specified threshold, send an alert via SNS.

 1. SNS Setup:
    - Navigate to the SNS dashboard and create a new topic.